khui/copacrr/README.md

 ## Usage: train, predict and evaluation

-The `set_env` script in the `bin` directory declares the environment variables which are run in all other scripts in `bin`.
+The `set_env` script in the `bin` directory declares the environment variables which are used in all other scripts in `bin`.
 If you want to replicate our results, then don't worry about changing the variables in `set_env`.
-If you want to explore the parameter space, then change something in `set_env` before you try changing someone elsewhere in the code to be safe.
+If you want to explore the parameter space, then change something in `set_env` before you try changing something elsewhere in the code.

 ![PHDComics: Dec 8, 2006](./phd120806s.gif)

-`parentdir` is the root directory for all outputs.

 ### Train